awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

    awsmobile cloud-api invoke <apiname> <method> <path> [init]

-For example you could invoke the SampleCloudLogicAPI post method as shown below
+For example you could invoke the sampleCloudApi post method as shown below

 .. code-block:: bash

-   awsmobile cloud-api invoke SampleCloudLogicAPI post /items '{"body":{"test-key":"test-value"}}'
+   awsmobile cloud-api invoke sampleCloudApi post /items '{"body":{"test-key":"test-value"}}'

 The above test will return a value that looks like